 This land disturbance activity utilizes Part IIB technical criteria (i.e., Runoff Reduction Method, Energy Balance Equation, etc.) in Section 9VAC25-870-62 et seq. of the VSMP Regulations.
 The technical criteria for the development of the post construction stormwater management plan for this project is found in The Draft 2013 Virginia Stormwater Management Handbook, The Virginia Stormwater BMP Clearinghouse, and the Runoff Reduction Spreadsheet.
 These references may be obtained directly from the DEQ.
-VDOT IIM LD-195.8 is applicable to Berkmar Drive Extended except for those sections of Technical Criteria which specifically apply to the Part IIC Technical Criteria or MS-19 (ie. Section 5.2 inclusive, Section 5.3 inclusive, Section 5.4 through 5.4.6.2, Table 1, Section 5.4.11 through 5.4.11.8, Section 6.1, Section 6.3, Section 6.5, and Section 6.6).
+VDOT IIM LD-195.8 is applicable to Berkmar Drive Extension except for those sections of Technical Criteria which specifically apply to the Part IIC Technical Criteria or MS-19 (ie. Section 5.2 inclusive, Section 5.3 inclusive, Section 5.4 through 5.4.6.2, Table 1, Section 5.4.11 through 5.4.11.8, Section 6.1, Section 6.3, Section 6.5, and Section 6.6).
+The Design Builder shall use New Development technical criteria and the Virginia Runoff Reduction Method New Development Worksheet for the Berkmar Drive Extension project.